Rachel and Vishal get a taste of virtual reality (VR):

 Lots of folks are already making add-ons that you can drop in to enhance the rendering of a particular location or add a particular plane.
 Here’s one great index of available add-ons for MS Flight Simulator.

-The 16″ MacBook Pro (2.4GHz 8‑core Intel Core i9) can actually run MS Flight Simulator on my ultrawide monitor with just the laptop’s built-in AMD Radeon Pro 5500M GPU but at lower Medium level settings.
+The 16″ MacBook Pro (2.4GHz 8‑core Intel Core i9) can actually manage to run MS Flight Simulator on my ultrawide monitor with just the laptop’s built-in AMD Radeon Pro 5500M GPU but at lower Medium level settings.
 This game can be very CPU and even network intensive (the world does not fit on your hard drive) so the game can bog down even if your GPU has cycles to spare.

 Note that you’ll likely need to go through a bit of hassle to successfully configure these AMD graphics cards under Boot Camp.
 See the egpu.io forums and bootcampdrivers.com for help.
 The Nvidia cards don’t require workarounds for Boot Camp but they’re not supported at all on macOS, whereas the AMD cards work under macOS without doing anything.